puiterwijk/GoBackLight/README.md

 backlight [-v] [+-]<int>[%]

 -v will enable verbose mode.
-This needs to be the first argument.
+If specified, this needs to be the first argument.

 The value argument (second if -v appears, first otherwise) accepts an initial + or - to indicate that you want a change relative to the current value, and accepts